 This research paper presents a theoretical and computational approach.
-The architectural design of the quantum repeater is modelled based on the use of quantum optics as opposed to earth to satellite links.
+The architectural design of the quantum repeater is modelled based on the use of quantum optics as opposed to earth to satellite links [13].
 The conceptual implementation is however, the same.

-This study uses IBM quantum computers and IBM Qiskit library.
-The environment exposed to superconducting qubits in the IBM quantum computers can ideally emulate the same environment quantum repeaters will be exposed to when in real-world operation [4].
+This study uses quantum backends made available by IBM Quantum.
+The coding was done using IBM Qiskit python library.
+The backends represent either a native simulator such as IBM’s Qiskit’s QASM simulator or a real quantum computer.
+The environment exposed to superconducting qubits in the IBM quantum computers can ideally emulate the same environment quantum repeaters will be exposed to when in real-world operation [5].
 Each execution stage and protocol of the quantum repeater was translated into a modular quantum circuit that was independently executed on IBM Qiskit.
 The modularity of the code helped test out different purification strategies, protocols and components of the quantum repeater for better analysis.
-The quantum circuits were first executed on the native simulation - IBM Qiskit's QASM simulator - before being finally executed on actual IBM quantum computers.
+The quantum circuits were first executed on the native simulation backend in which we incorporated a noise model that emulated one of IBM’s real quantum computers.
+Subsequently, the circuits were executed on physical IBM quantum computers, scheduling their execution to the least bus available backend.
+The findings reported herein stem from implementation on real quantum hardware.
 Performance analysis was done based on the fidelity of the purified Bell pair.
 Optimisation schemes were applied to the entanglement purification circuits to analyse their performance.

 2.2 Entanglement Generation